thephpleague/commonmark/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Intelligently converts ASCII quotes, dashes, and ellipses to their Unicode equivalents.
+For use with the [`league/commonmark` Markdown parser for PHP](https://github.com/thephpleague/commonmark).

 For example, this Markdown...